 Page last updated:

-The Apple TV is the company's foray into the streaming set-top box market.
-Originally released in January 2007, the set-top box has been used as a way for iTunes customers to play movies and TV shows on their television, and to stream content from their iOS device to the larger screen, as well as from several third-party streaming services.
+The Apple TV is the Apple's foray into the streaming set-top box market.
+Originally released in January 2007, this set-top box has been used as a way for iTunes customers to play movies and TV shows on their television, and to stream content from their iOS device to the larger screen, as well as from several third-party streaming services.

 Apple TV 4K

-Apple launched the fifth-generation model of its set-top-box in September 2017.
-The Apple TV 4K introduced the ability to stream and view 4K HDR video and Dolby Atmos audio when connected to compatible equipment.
+Apple launched the sixth-generation model of its set-top-box in 2021.
+The Apple TV 4K introduced the ability to stream 4K HDR video with high frame rates and improved gaming thanks to the A12 processor.

 Apple TV HD